nat236919/nat236919.github.io/content/posts/leetcode_find_unique_binary_string.md

 ### Introduction

-This blog post covers a solution to a Leetcode problem that requires designing an algorithm to accept a stream of integers and retrieve the product of the last k integers of the stream.
+This blog post covers a solution to a Leetcode problem that requires finding a unique binary string that does not appear in a given list of binary strings.
 The task is both interesting and practical, showcasing the application of algorithm design for efficiency.

 In this article, I'll explain the problem, walk you through my thought process, and share the solution I came up with.